StationQ/Liquid/UserCode/DaveWecker/README.md

 	* Bottom middle is a chart showing the data where we've filtered to show only converged (`Good`) results.
 * We try to converge at each value of r.
 If after 500 iterations we don't converge, we give up at that value (hence the GOOD/BAD flag on the output).

+### <a name="QuAM"></a>QuAM.fsx

+We've had a request to make the source for the Quantum Associative Memory implementation available.
+It turns out that the required some work to expose a few of new APIs in the system (updates will be put in the reference manual).
+Functionally, the provided example is idential to the one that's built into the simulator and should give a good idea of how to implement other simliar applications.

+See the paper by [Ventura and Martinez](http://arxiv.org/abs/quant-ph/9807053) for details of the approach.

+You can compile and run the sample with: `\Liquid\bin\Liquid.exe /s QuAM.fsx QuAM()`

+The new APIs are:

+* `CSMat.Filled()` which returns a sequence of indices of filled entries in a sparse matrix.
+* `CVec.NonZeros()` which returns all non-zero entries in a state vector that are above a specified threshold.
+This routine is already used by the `Dump()` function and was made public for general use.
+* `Ket.Join()` allows two ket vectors (registers) to be joined together.
+There are other ways around this, but when I re-wrote the `QLSA()` example
+I decided it would be good to expose this internal routine (since `Ket.Split()` is already exposed).